 Expected earnings: $1040-$624 = $416

-If you want to know more about how we estimate the fair market values, read this guide.
+If you want to know more about how we estimate fair market values, read this guide.

-Since you can specify different target markups depending on the offer option, designer, and/or price range, it gives you the possibility to create a unique pricing strategy that will respond to your business’s specific needs.
+Since you can specify different target markups based on the offer option, category, brand, additional attributes, and/or price range, it gives you the possibility to create a unique pricing strategy that will respond to your business’s specific needs.

 Now, you might wonder what is the right pricing strategy for your business.